Organization: Mosaic Medical

 Share with Others:

-Mosaic Medical prides itself on being an innovative community health center system that pioneers unique and creative ways to provide patient access to health care.
+Mosaic Medical prides itself on being an innovative health system that pioneers unique and creative ways to provide and improve patient access to health care.
 Since our founding in 2002 we have proudly served insured and uninsured patients regardless of age, ethnicity, or income.

-We focus on a holistic approach to patient care by incorporating behavioral health, clinical pharmacy, and nutrition support to serve patients in a way that meets their individual needs.
-At Mosaic Medical, you will work with incredibly dedicated and mission-centered peers and be part of a dynamic team based care environment.
-Our organization maintains a HPSA rating of 17 and qualifies for National Health Scholars, National Health Service Corps and other Loan Repayment Programs.
+We focus on a holistic approach to patient care by incorporating behavioral health, pharmacy, and nutrition support to serve patients in the most meaningful way.
+At Mosaic Medical, you will work with incredibly dedicated and mission-centered peers and be part of a dynamic team based environment.

 Mosaic Medical offers more than just a job, it is a lifestyle.
 A lifestyle of serving others.
 A lifestyle of being an integral part of your community.
 A lifestyle that offers work/life balance.
 A lifestyle of enjoying the outdoors!
 Central Oregon offers over 300 days of sunshine a year, so enjoy a PTO day on the mountain, biking/hiking trails, or the river!
 A lifestyle that improves lives, including yours.
 Of course, we also offer a great benefit package!

-The Clinic Medical Director provides clinical care to a primarily underserved patient population and works in collaboration with the Clinic Manager to provide on-site clinical leadership.
-This position works as part of a multi-disciplinary team, in collaboration with other clinicians, to support the behavioral, physical, and psychosocial needs of a diverse patient population within a rural primary care setting.
+This position works as part of a multi-disciplinary team, in collaboration with primary care providers, to support the behavioral, physical, and psychosocial needs of a diverse patient population within a primary care setting.
 This provider engages in direct patient care through brief interventions, referral and coordination of specialty mental health services as needed, psycho-education, and group visits.

 Skills & Knowledge